xrdocs/programmability/_tutorials/2016-09-15-xr-data-model-overview.md

 # In Summary
 - XR native data models follow a specific naming convention (`Cisco-IOS-XR-<platform><technology><suffix>`)
 - Each model provides a single type of definition (configuration data, operational state or action)
-- The definition of a model may be involve multiple YANG files where each specifies a YANG module or submodule
+- The definition of a model may be involve multiple YANG files where each file specifies a YANG module or submodule